SDRWaveRunner/specmon/readme.md

 0 * * * *      /home/pi/bin/monit
 ````
 The script monit is provided in the source-tree.
 This runs the tool for an hour and creates a logfile per hour.
+Additionaly it creates a logfile with end-time of the script and (for a Raspberry Pi) the temperature.
+This option is default disabled.

 ### Postprocessing the data
 After running for 24 hours you can make a graph for the usage-statistics.
 Therefor you need to postprocess the data using "testspec":